How to Start a Business in 15 Steps

 A business name generator can help you brainstorm some initial ideas.
 Think of a word or two that best describes your venture, and then type it into the tool.
 During this step, I advise you to use descriptive terms that communicate what you want your business to represent, such as “fast,” “bright” or “innovative.”

 Afterwards, you can narrow down the choices by performing some market research and seeing what competitors are naming themselves.
 This will help you assess the overall personality and tone of other brands in your industry.
+You can check out these best company names for further insight.

 Make it memorable